This practice note includes detailed advice on:

-- which you can tolerate,
+- which can you tolerate

-- which you can remove,
+- which can you remove

-- which you can mitigate and
+- which can you mitigate, and

-- which you can transfer.
+- which can you transfer.

 For instance, you might transfer part of a risk by getting insurance to cover you for the eventuality of that risk occurring.

 You should focus on those areas that pose the highest risk first.
-Ideally, you would want to remove a risk.
-However, many risks cannot be removed and must be mitigated.
+Ideally, you would want to remove a risk, however, many risks cannot be removed and must be mitigated.
 For instance, an office fire may pose a risk to the running of your business.
 The probability of fire cannot be reduced to zero but it can be lowered by good alarm systems and the impact of such an event can be limited by contingency plans and mitigatory steps such as locating IT servers off-site.

 One mechanism to mitigate risks to compliance is to put in place robust systems and processes to help ensure outcomes are achieved.
-For instance, a system could be put in place to ensure that at the start of each matter a client receives a leaflet and a brief explanation about the complaints process.
+For example, a system could be put in place to ensure that at the start of each matter a client receives a leaflet and a brief explanation about the complaints process.
 This will lower the probability of clients not being informed about the complaints process and thus the risk of the practice not meeting outcomes 1.9 and 1.10.
-Similarly the risk posed by failing to meet undertakings to clients, could be mitigated by systems to ensure that undertakings are properly recorded and the relevant people are alerted when an undertaking should be met.
+Similarly, the risk posed by failing to meet undertakings to clients could be mitigated by systems to ensure that undertakings are properly recorded and the relevant people are alerted when an undertaking should be met.

-5.3 System and processes
+5.3 Systems and processes